gabrielspmoreira/chameleon_recsys/README.md

 It is necessary to specify a subset of files (representing sessions started in the same hour) for training and evaluation (*train_files_from* to *train_files_up_to*).
 The frequency of evaluation is specified in *training_hours_for_each_eval* (e.g. *training_hours_for_each_eval=5* means that after training on 5 hour's (files) sessions, the next hour (file) is used for evaluation.

-To reproduce the experiments of [3], where different techniques of content representation are compared, you can generate the *ACEs* using the *ACR* supervised implementations using "acr_module/scripts/run_acr_training_\*_classification.sh" (CNN or GRU) and the unsupervised implementation using "run_acr_training_\*_autoencoder.sh".
+To reproduce the experiments of [3] (**only for the *Adressa dataset*, as the articles text for the *G1 dataset* could not be provided**), where different techniques of content representation are compared, you can generate the *ACEs* using the *ACR* supervised implementations using "acr_module/scripts/run_acr_training_\*_classification.sh" (CNN or GRU) and the unsupervised implementation using "run_acr_training_\*_autoencoder.sh".
 The files to generate the *ACEs* using baseline techniques reported in the paper (LSA, doc2vec, W2V*TF-IDF) are available at "acr_module/acr/preprocessing/".
 After generating the *ACE* (numpy array dumped using Pickle), you can test them with the *NAR* module to evaluate the effect of that content representation in the recommendation quality, setting the path of the Pickle file using the "--acr_module_resources_path" hyperparamenter.

 To reproduce the experiments of [4], where additional features are used as inputs to the NAR module, you must change the following parameters according to the Input Configurations (IC) reported in the paper: *enabled_articles_input_features_groups*, *enabled_clicks_input_features_groups*, *enabled_internal_features*.